2023 Best Civil Engineering Master's Degree Schools in Michigan

 Top Michigan Schools for a Master's in Civil Engineering

 Our analysis found Michigan State University to be the best school for civil engineering students who want to pursue a master’s degree in Michigan.
-Located in the small city of East Lansing, Michigan State is a public school with a very large student population.
+Located in the small city of East Lansing, Michigan State is a public college with a very large student population.

 Full Civil Engineering at Michigan State University Report